 Two-tone cabinets offer another option.
 Black and slate or black and greige follow the trend for all black kitchens while black and white or navy and white work together to create the tuxedo look.

 For a rustic or farmhouse look, you’ll want wooden knob handles on the doors and drawers that are stained or painted to match your cabinets.
 You could have doors that use cutouts to suggest simple, tin punch designs such as four holes placed to suggest a diamond shape.

 If you’re transitioning from one style to another, the neo-traditionalist look mixes vintage lighting fixtures and traditional cabinets with sleek backsplashes and countertops.

 Choosing kitchen cabinetry with furniture-like feet adds a rich, custom look to the cabinets, and the style of the feet help the cabinetry to blend with the style of your room.

 Unconventional materials can create a modern, contemporary, or vintage look.
 Leather on the sides of a kitchen island blends in with leather furniture while sheets of brass could lend themselves to a modern, contemporary, industrial, or steam punk look.

-When remodeling your kitchen and choosing kitchen cabinetry in Centerville, OH contact Lifestyle Kitchen Designs today.
+When remodeling your kitchen and choosing kitchen cabinetry in Centerville, OH contact Business Name today.